Fluppy Dogs: Differences from the book

 The Fluppy Dogs merchandise (including dolls, coloring books and puzzles) released in the 1980s featured images based on a children's book, and which were apparently based on preliminary designs for the Fluppies.
 These were slightly different from the designs that appeared in the actual pilot film.

 In the book, the Fluppy Dogs are as follows: Fanci Flup (pink/white with a pink hairbow), Cuddle Flup (purple/white with two purple hairbows), Brave Flup (blue/white with a plaid bandana), Cool Flup (green/white with sunglasses), Shy Flup (peach/white with a flowered hat), and Silly Flup (yellow/white with two yellow hairbows).

+Broadcast

+Fluppy Dogs premiered on ABC on November 27, 1986.
+ABC rebroadcast the special on August 30, 1987 as the Sunday Disney Movie.

 Reception

 The Fluppy Dogs special made its debut on the U.S. television network ABC during the Thanksgiving turkey feast, on November 27, 1986, pre-empting We Are One World.
 It scored a Nielsen rating of 5.3/10; placing 70th among network programming, it was the week's lowest-ranked ABC film.